 Education & Certification

 Undergraduate Degree: California State University-San Bernardino - Bachelor of Science, Exercise Science

-My Hobbies include rock climbing, kick boxing and doing wild and crazy things.
+My Hobbies include learning new skills and being physically active.
 I am a very adventurous person aside from my job profession and schooling.

 Basic Computer Literacy

 Elementary School Writing

 High School Level American Literature

 Middle School Writing

 Study Skills and Organization